The Guardian: GuardianFilms

-In 2003, The Guardian started the film production company GuardianFilms, headed by journalist Maggie O'Kane.
+In 2003 The Guardian started the film production company GuardianFilms, headed by journalist Maggie O'Kane.
 Much of the company's output is documentary made for television– and it has included Salam Pax's Baghdad Blogger for BBC Two's daily flagship Newsnight, some of which have been shown in compilations by CNN International, Sex on the Streets and Spiked, both made for the UK's Channel 4 television.

 GuardianFilms has received several broadcasting awards.
 In addition to two Amnesty International Media Awards in 2004 and 2005, The Baghdad Blogger: Salam Pax won a Royal Television Society Award in 2005.
 Baghdad: A Doctor's Story won an Emmy Award for Best International Current Affairs film in 2007.
-In 2008, photojournalist Sean Smith's Inside the Surge won the Royal Television Society award for best international news film – the first time a newspaper has won such an award.
+In 2008 photojournalist Sean Smith's Inside the Surge won the Royal Television Society award for best international news film – the first time a newspaper has won such an award.
 The same year, The Guardian's Katine website was awarded for its outstanding new media output at the One World Media awards.
 Again in 2008, GuardianFilms' undercover video report revealing vote rigging by Robert Mugabe's ZANU–PF party during the 2007 Zimbabwe election won best news programme of the year at the Broadcast Awards.

 References in popular culture

 The paper's nickname The Grauniad (sometimes abbreviated as "Graun") originated with the satirical magazine Private Eye.
 This anagram played on The Guardian's early reputation for frequent typographical errors, including misspelling its own name as The Gaurdian.

 The first issue of the newspaper contained a number of errors, including a notification that there would soon be some goods sold at atction instead of auction.
 Fewer typographical errors are seen in the paper since the end of hot-metal typesetting.
 One Guardian writer, Keith Devlin, suggested that the high number of observed misprints was due more to the quality of the readership than the misprints' greater frequency.
 The newspaper was printed in Manchester until 1961 and the fact that the prints sent to London by train were the early, more error-prone, prints may have contributed to this image as well.
 When John Cole was appointed news editor by Alastair Hetherington in 1963, he sharpened the paper's comparatively "amateurish" setup.

-Employees of The Guardian and sister paper The Observer have been depicted in the films The Fifth Estate (2013), Snowden (2016) and Official Secrets (2019), while Paddy Considine played a fictional Guardian journalist in the film The Bourne Ultimatum (2007).
+Employees of The Guardian or The Observer have been depicted in the films The Fifth Estate (2013), Snowden (2016) and Official Secrets (2019), while Paddy Considine played a fictional Guardian journalist in the film The Bourne Ultimatum (2007).

+The term "Guardian reader" is sometimes used to describe a person with progressive, left-wing or "politically correct" views.

 Awards

 Received

-The Guardian has been awarded the National Newspaper of the Year in 1998, 2005, 2010 and 2013 by the British Press Awards, and Front Page of the Year in 2002 ("A declaration of war", 12 September 2001).
+The Guardian was awarded the National Newspaper of the Year award in 1998, 2005, 2010 and 2013 by the British Press Awards, and Front Page of the Year in 2002 ("A declaration of war", 12 September 2001).
 It was also co-winner of the World's Best-designed Newspaper as awarded by the Society for News Design (2005, 2007, 2013, 2014).

 Guardian journalists have won a range of British Press Awards, including: